FlamesCo/Games/README.md

-# Games

-Our rad collection of C and other syntax  code is sure to take you back to the good old days!
-With its classic 90s lingo and feel, you'll be able to relive the glory days of gaming and programming.
-So whether you're a seasoned vet or a total newb, come on in and check us out!
+ Welcome to our totally radical collection of code, dude!
+If you're looking for a blast from the past, you've come to the right place.
+Our code is so retro, it'll have you feeling like you're back in the good old days of gaming and programming.
+We've got everything from C to other syntax, all with that classic 90s lingo and feel.
+Whether you're a total newb or a seasoned vet, you'll be stoked to check out our rad collection of games!
+So what are you waiting for?
+Grab a bag of Doritos and get ready to blast back to the past with us, courtesy of joke explainer 7000 from Silva AI.